aponica/assert-properties-php/README.md

 ### Example 4: Deep Assertions

-Assert that the object "foo" includes a property named "bar", and that "bar" is itself an object containing only one of the properties "baz" or "qux":
+Assert that the hash "foo" includes a property named "bar", and that "bar" is itself a hash containing only one of the properties "baz" or "qux":

 ```php
 use function Aponica\AssertProperties\fAssertProperties;